KeenRivals/brashear.me/content/2017-04-21-migration-from-octopress-to-pelican.markdown

 With pelican, I ``sudo pip install pelican`` and I'm on my way.
 It helps that the default install is less bloated than Octopress, so deeply customizing it is not a daunting task.

-## Pelican hemes are easy to make and use
+## Pelican Themes are easy to make and use

 I'm a sysadmin, not a web developer.
-Though I can sling some HTML & CSS,
+Though I can sling some HTML & CSS, it's not my specialty.
+Creating a custom theme that worked well and looked decent with Pelican was easy.

 ## Octopress feels like abandonware